harumuki/thorsten-hans.com/_posts/2016-02-05-pug-up-your-angular-markup.md

 ## Combine mixin files

-So far we’ve created a `icn` and a `input` mixin, both are located in different files `mixins/base.pug` and `mixins/forms.pug`, let’s add `mixins/index.pug` to have a single file, containing all mixins.
+So far we've created a `icn` and a `input` mixin, both are located in different files `mixins/base.pug` and `mixins/forms.pug`, let's add `mixins/index.pug` to have a single file, containing all mixins.

 ```pug
 // mixins/index.pug